simplybusiness/speedos/README.md

 	$ speedos init

-and it will generate you with the following folder structure:
+and it will generate following file structure for you:

 	├── .irbrc
 	├── Rakefile